gdsbook/book/notebooks/10_clustering_and_regionalization.md

 *univariate processes*, where only a single variable acts at once.
 Clustering is a fundamental method of geographical analysis that draws insights from large, complex multivariate processes.
-It works by finding similarities among the many dimensions in a multivariate process, condensing them down into a simpler representation Thus, through clustering, a complex and difficult to understand process is recast into a simpler one that even non-technical audiences can look at and understand.
+It works by finding similarities among the many dimensions in a multivariate process, condensing them down into a simpler representation.
+Thus, through clustering, a complex and difficult to understand process is recast into a simpler one that even non-technical audiences can work with.

+Clustering as we discuss it in this chapter borrows heavily from unsupervised statistical learning {cite}`friedman2001elements`.
+Often, clustering involves sorting observations into groups without any prior idea on what the groups are (or, in machine learning jargon, without any labels, hence the _unsupervised_ nature).
-Often, clustering involves sorting observations into groups.
-For these groups to be more meaningful than any single initial dimension, members of a group should be more similar to one another than they are to members of a different group.
+These groups are delineated so that members of a group should be more similar to one another than they are to members of a different group.
 Each group is referred to as a *cluster* while the process of assigning objects to groups is known as *clustering*.
-If done well, these clusters can be characterized by their *profile*, a simple summary of what members of a group are like in terms of the original multivariate process.
+If done well, these clusters can be characterized by their *profile*, a simple summary of what members of a group are like in terms of the original multivariate phenomenon.

 Since a good cluster is more
-similar internally than it is to any other cluster, these cluster-level profiles provide a convenient shorthand to describe the original complex multivariate process.
+similar internally than it is to any other cluster, these cluster-level profiles provide a convenient shorthand to describe the original complex multivariate phenomenon we are interested in.
 Observations in one group may have consistently high scores on some traits but low scores on others.
 The analyst only needs to look at the profile of a cluster in order to get a